dkorolev/tmp-gh-action-pr-context/README.md

 Lessons learned from PR5:

 * `${{ github.repository_owner }}` is still the best way to get the owner. :-(
-* Just "Discussions" is not enough permissions for the PAT token, adding "Pull Requests".
+* "Discussions" is not the right permission for the PAT token, need to have "Pull Requests".
+* (Added later: And "Pull Requests" alone is actually sufficient.)

 ## PR6